-A large Victorian two storey mansion can be found within the park’s boundaries, which has its own café, Arnotdale House and Café, currently open 7 days a week 10am-3.30pm, and it is certified as a 'We're Good to Go' business.
+A large Victorian two storey mansion can be found within the park’s boundaries, which has its own café, Arnotdale House and Café, currently open 7 days a week 10am-3.30pm.

 The grand house has impressive balconies, pediments and a Doric door-piece.
 A long drive way leads up to the mansion, which is guarded by two Chinese lion statues, all framed by fine estate trees, shrubs and flower beds.